GOVERNMENT SERVANTS (DISCIPLINE AND APPEAL) RULES,1984

 Disposal of departmental proceeding within

-—Automatic discharge of the employees on the expiry of the
+specified time—Automatic discharge of the employees on the expiry of the

 time limit to take decision by the authority— Whether employees of Trading